 MEMBER STATES OF IOFS

-Currently, the IOFS has fifteen (15) full-fledged (ratified) Member States as Afghanistan, United Arab States, Bangladesh, Burkina Faso, Gambia, Palestine, Qatar, Kazakhstan, Kuwait, Mali, Egypt, Niger and Kingdom of Saudi Arabia and 34 states that signed the IOFS Statute.
+At present, IOFS is comprised of 36 countries out of 57 OIC states, 16 of which ratified the Statute.
 Every member state of the OIC may become a member of the IOFS upon signage of the Statute and completion of legal formalities of the membership in accordance with its national legislation and informing the IOFS in written form.

 LEGAL CAPACITY OF IOFS

-The IOFS is a specialized institution of the OIC and enjoys the status of a fully-fledged legal entity of an international organization, using its legal capacity to exercise its functions and fulfill its objectives as defined in the Statue.
+The IOFS is a specialized institution of the OIC and enjoys the status of a fully-fledged legal entity of an international organization, using its legal capacity to exercise its functions and fulfil its objectives as defined in the Statute.

 ORGANS OF IOFS